lionisakis/Implementation-of-Database-Systems/README.md

         1. the count of blocks for the index.db file,
         2. the minimum, the average and the maximum count of info (name,blockId) for every bucket of the secondary hash table of this file,
         3. the average number of blocks for every bucket
-        4. the amount of buckets with overflowing blocks and the amount of overflowing blocks for every bucket
+        4. the number of buckets with overflowing blocks and the amount of overflowing blocks for every bucket

 ### sht_table
     It has the functions of secondary hash table implementation.

-    We created a new struct: in the SHT_node_info we store the name of one record and the id of the ht hashtable block in which the whole record is stored.
+    We created a new struct: in the SHT_node_info, we store the name of one record and the id of the ht hashtable block in which the whole record is stored.

-    The sht has the sht_info, which stores the id file description, the count of buckets of this hash table, the posistion of the hash table, the max records in the first block of the first bucket and the max records per block.
+    The sht has the sht_info, which stores the id file description, the count of buckets of this hash table, the position of the hash table, the max records in the first block of the first bucket and the max records per block.

-    It also has the sht_block_info which stores the count record and the following block id.
+    It also has the sht_block_info, which stores the count record and the following block id.

     In the create, we create the first sht_block_info and the sht_info because we create the first block.